-As previously referred to, the Act requires Council to prepare and adopt a Code of Conduct to be observed by Elected Members.
+As previously referred to, the Act requires Council to prepare and adopt a Code of Conduct to be observed by Elected Members, committee members and local government election candidates.
 Elected Members must also abide by the Rules of Conduct.
-The Code of Conduct is a public declaration of the principles of good conduct and standards of behaviour that the Council agrees individual Elected Members should conform to when carrying out their role.
+The This Code of Conduct is a public declaration of the principles of good conduct and standards of behaviour that the Council agrees individual Elected Members should conform to when carrying out their role.
 It also provides guidance to Elected Members about carrying out their duties and responsibilities.